silverwind/dnsz/README.md

 This module supports encoding arbitrary record types.
 It makes no effort to parse a record's content so is compatible with all current and future record types.

-The zone file output will be sorted by record type with a comment above each type section.
-Note that currently many features of zone files are unsupported (See the [TODOs](index.js)).
+Note that currently some advanced features of zone files are not unsupported (See the [TODOs](index.js)).

 ## Installation